dcsan/xbot/server/README.md

 - debug - turn event debugging on/off
 - log - show whole chat history

-- Command list:
+Full Command list:
 https://github.com/exiteer/xbot/blob/master/server/src/mup/parser/CommandList.ts

 ## Parser

-you can see each command has it's own little regex and a route to the function to handle it. eg `look`
+You can see each command has it's own little regex and a route to the function to handle it. eg `look`

 ```ts
   {
     cname: 'lookRoom',  // unique name in lookup table